10 Unexpected Benefits of Bike Riding

-For the most part, I can maintain my balance when I’m riding with both hands on the bars while looking forward.
-However, reaching for a drink of water, or turning to look behind me, would totally throw me off balance.
+In the beginning it was all I could do to maintain my balance when I was riding with both hands on the bars while looking forward.
+In addition, reaching for a drink of water, or turning to look behind me, would totally throw me off balance.

 Yet, at times I need to do one or the other of these things.
-So, I work at improving my balance while riding, and trying smaller movements, strengthening my core, balance and confidence.
+So, I worked at improving my balance while riding, and trying smaller movements, strengthening my core, balance and confidence.